Aggressive & Innovative Defense Strategies

 VASAP (Virginia Alcohol Safety Action Program)

-For the typical first offender, VASAP is a 20-hour program which focuses on substance abuse and driving, substance abuse and health, and self evaluation of potential for substance abuse.
+For the typical first offender, VASAP is a 20-hour 10-week program which focuses on substance abuse treatment and education.
 The education aspect of the treatment includes random testing for alcohol/drugs.
-VASAP can also order an offender who is at a particularly high risk of substance abuse to attend an additional 20 week intensive education program.
+VASAP can also order an offender who is at a particularly high risk of substance abuse to attend an additional treatment through an ASAM certified provider.
 In addition to education, VASAP is authorized to refer a person for treatment, if necessary.
 Read more about VASAP.

 Usually, all supervision of other conditions are accomplished through the VASAP program; however, the court may put you on active supervision through the local community based probation department (Adult Court Services, Community Corrections, Local Offenders Program, etc).